GokhanKASAPOGLU/Alexa/README.md

 ## Features

-- Searches and plays songs on YouTube.
+- Searches and plays songs on YouTube in your browser.
 - Listens to commands continuously until exit.

 ## Requirements